jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

   the tests are still green.

-  The problem with using :ref:`Exception<how to test if an Exception is raised>` to catch its children, is it does not tell anyone that reads the code what the actual :ref:`Exception<how to test if an Exception is raised>` is.
+  The problem with using :ref:`Exception<how to test that an Exception is raised>` to catch its children, is it does not tell anyone that reads the code what the actual :ref:`Exception<how to test that an Exception is raised>` is.
 It is better to be specific.

   From the :PEP:`Zen of Python <20>`: ``Explicit is better than implicit``.
-I change the :ref:`Exceptions<how to test if an Exception is raised>` back.
+I change the :ref:`Exceptions<how to test that an Exception is raised>` back.

   .. code-block:: python
     :lineno-start: 46